Table of contents

 The Basic Shopify plan costs $29 per month and provides all the basics you need to start an online business.
 Perks include the ability to upload an unlimited amount of products, add up to two staff accounts, and use Shopify Shipping.

-With Basic Shopify, there is a 2.9% + $0.30 fee on all online credit card purchases, and a 2.7% fee on in-person credit card purchases.
+With a Basic Shopify website, there is a 2.9% + $0.30 fee on all online credit card purchases, and a 2.7% fee on in-person credit card purchases.
 Shopify will also charge you an additional 2% fee if you use a payment service provider other than Shopify Payments.

-The Shopify plan is for larger businesses that also want to sell in physical stores.
-At $79 per month, users will receive all the benefits of the Basic Shopify plan plus five staff accounts, the ability to accept gift cards, and professional reports on their business’s performance.
+The Standard Shopify plan is for larger businesses that also want to sell in physical stores.
+At $79 per month, users will receive all the benefits of the Basic Shopify website plus five staff accounts, the ability to accept gift cards, and professional reports on their business’s performance.

 Users will also receive POS hardware, including barcode scanners, receipt printers, cash drawers, and shipping label printers, plus unlimited POS staff PINs, and the ability to integrate with third-party POS apps.